5 Basic Lithium Facts (Updated 2023)

 2. It can be found in brines, hard-rock deposits and clays

 Another lithium fact is that the element is found all over the world, in both hard-rock deposits and evaporated brines.
-The Greenbushes mine in Australia is a key hard-rock deposit, while most of the world’s lithium brine production comes from salars in Chile and Argentina.
-Along with Bolivia, those South American countries make up the prolific “lithium triangle.”
+The Greenbushes mine in Australia is a key hard-rock deposit, while most of the world’s lithium brine production comes from salars or salt flats in Chile and Argentina.
+Along with Bolivia, those South American countries make up the prolific Lithium Triangle.

-It is also worth noting is that several companies are also looking to develop clay-based lithium deposits.
+It's worth noting that several companies are also looking to develop clay-based lithium deposits.

-Fourth on our list of lithium facts is that there are various types of lithium products out there, and many different applications for the element.
+There are various types of lithium products, and many different applications for the mineral.
 After lithium is extracted from a deposit, it is often processed into lithium carbonate, lithium hydroxide or lithium metal.
 Battery-grade lithium carbonate and lithium hydroxide can be used to make cathode material for lithium-ion batteries.
 Most contaminants must be removed in order for either material to be considered battery grade.

 Hydroxide tends to be more expensive, but can produce cathode material more efficiently.
-It is also actually necessary for some types of lithium-ion battery cathodes, such as nickel-cobalt-aluminum oxide (NCA) and nickel-manganese-cobalt oxide (NMC).
+It is also necessary for some lithium-ion battery cathodes, such as nickel-cobalt-aluminum oxide and nickel-manganese-cobalt oxide.

 This is an updated version of an article originally published by the Investing News Network in 2015.